Stocks Rise to New Highs on Senate Deal to End Shutdown

 ADVERTISEMENT

-Economic growth around the world has been solid, helping stocks keep powering higher, even after Congress came to a standstill over legislation in Washington.
-Investors have also largely bet that the Federal Reserve will stick to a gradual course of interest-rate increases in 2018 -- something they say should help stocks trading near records continue their ascent.

-Broad gains across sectors helped offset a decline in shares of industrial and materials companies on Monday.
+Gains were broad, with nine of the S&P 500's 11 sectors advancing.

-Shares of energy companies in the S&P 500 rose 1.8%, following U.S. crude-oil prices higher.
-Halliburton Co., Noble Energy Inc. and Schlumberger NV added more than 2% apiece.
+Shares of energy companies in the S&P 500 rose 2.1%, following U.S. crude-oil prices higher.

 Elsewhere, the Stoxx Europe 600 edged up 0.3%, boosted by a rise in shares of oil-and-gas companies and banks.

-Shares of UBS Group lagged behind, however, falling 1.2% after the Swiss bank said charges related to the U.S. corporate tax overhaul pushed it into a fourth-quarter loss.

-Stock indexes in Asia showed little reaction to the partial U.S. shutdown.
-Japan's Nikkei Stock Average was flat, while Hong Kong's Hang Seng Index rose 0.4% to another record close.
+Japan's Nikkei Stock Average ended the day flat, while Hong Kong's Hang Seng Index rose 0.4% to another record close.

 Shares of some Apple suppliers declined across the region, however, dragging down some tech-heavy indexes.

-South Korea's Kospi fell 0.7% amid a 2.2% drop in shares of index heavyweight Samsung Electronics.
-The company's stock fell against a backdrop of increased caution over demand for rival Apple's most expensive iPhone.
+South Korea's Kospi fell 0.7% amid a drop in shares of index heavyweight Samsung Electronics.

 Write to Akane Otani at akane.otani@wsj.com and Riva Gold at riva.gold@wsj.com